Running cadence: how to avoid injury & increase speed

 Fitness level, height, weight, and running pace.
 Simple as that!

 3. “What’s the downside to a lower cadence?”

 If you have a low cadence, you likely also have a longer stride.
-If you overstride, you likely lock your knees and hit your heels into the ground on every step.
-This not only slows you down, but creates a choppy, bouncy gait (gait is your manner of walking or running), and puts extra pressure on joints, making you more susceptible to injury.
-It feels sloppy and terrible because, well, it is!
+When you over-stride, you lock your knees and slam your heels into the ground on every step.
+This not only slows you down, but creates a choppy, bouncy running style.
+This puts extra pressure on joints, making you more susceptible to injury.
+Yikes!

 4. “What’s the upside to a higher cadence?”

 When you increase your cadence, you limit the force with which your body hits the ground.
-If you have a low cadence, you’re spending more time up in the in air displacing your body mass so you hit the ground much harder than if you had a high cadence.
+If you have a low cadence, you’re spending more time up in the air.
+As a result, you hit the ground much harder.
 The more steps you take per minute, the less time you spend in the air, equaling a softer impact on landing.

 5. “Wait, does cadence really prevent injuries?”

 Yep!!
 56% of recreational runners sustain a running-related injury each year.
 50% of all running-related injuries occur at the knee, most often due to incorrect form.
-Essentially, form makes a huge difference!
-Luckily, it’s easy to change simply by running in sync to Weav’s music.
+Form makes a huge difference!
+Luckily, it’s easy to change by running in sync to Weav’s music.
 More on that later though…

 6. “How do I find my cadence?”